mastodon/mastodon/CONTRIBUTING.md

 Contributing
 ============

+Thank you for considering contributing to Mastodon 🐘

-You can contribute to Mastodon in the following ways:
+You can contribute in the following ways:

+- Finding and reporting bugs
 - Translating the Mastodon interface into various languages
 - Contributing code to Mastodon by fixing bugs or implementing features
-- Finding and reporting bugs
 - Improving the documentation

+### Bug reports

+Bug reports and feature suggestions can be submitted to [GitHub Issues](https://github.com/tootsuite/mastodon/issues).
+Please make sure that you are not submitting duplicates, and that a similar report or request has not already been resolved or rejected in the past using the search function.
+Please also use descriptive, concise titles.

 ### Translations

-You can submit translations via [Weblate](https://weblate.joinmastodon.org/)
+You can submit translations via [Weblate](https://weblate.joinmastodon.org/).
+They are periodically merged into the codebase.

 [![Mastodon translation statistics by language](https://weblate.joinmastodon.org/widgets/mastodon/-/multi-auto.svg)](https://weblate.joinmastodon.org/)

 ### Pull requests

+Please use clean, concise titles for your pull requests.
+We use commit squashing, so the final commit in the master branch will carry the title of the pull request.

 **Pull requests that do not pass automated checks may not be reviewed**.
 In particular, you need to keep in mind: